spring-ai-community/mcp-annotations/README.md

 </dependency>
 ```

-Also select the JAVA MCP SDK dependency:
+and a Java MCP SDK dependency:

 ```xml
 <dependency>